-There is a view that transformational regulation is coming, inevitably, to the Pooled Special Needs Trust (PSNT) industry.
+There is a view that transformational regulation and/or enforcement is coming, inevitably, to the Pooled Special Needs Trust (PSNT) industry.
 This scenario envisions that regulation can be accelerated by increased attention or decelerated by adherence to “best practices.”
 Other concerns include the idea that the codification of PSNTs in ’93 resulted in unintended consequences which will come to regulators’ attention along with a desire to constrain them, and/or that PSNTs are not currently regulated.

 We see things a little differently.
 We see a greater likelihood that regulators will become concerned that growth in the PSNT industry has not been accompanied by both 1) broad and robust disclosure that allows beneficiaries and those whose advise and care for them to make decisions founded in facts and data, and 2) widespread adherence to well-defined industry standards of excellence.
 Rather than needing to issue new regulations, we see room for regulators to enforce existing regulations.

 Evolution v.
 Revolution

 Regulators address risky behavior they view as presently or potentially disruptive.
 They do that by creating rules (rulemaking is its own process), enforcing them, and by addressing violations with tools like litigation and fines.
 They lean reactive rather than anticipatory.

 In the moment, the pooled special needs trust industry does not appear to be widely disruptive to people or capital markets.
 Rather, the PSNT market is experiencing a version of what’s going on in Cryptocurrency, which is often described as the “Wild West.”
 Unlike Crypto, which is so new that regulations are not fully established, PSNTs do not lack for regulations to follow or regulators to inquire about them, including: